CollinRooney12/htsprophet/README.md

 			…	46362
 				…

-o	I then ran my orderHier() function with just this dataframe as its input.
+I then ran my orderHier() function with just this dataframe as its input.
 NOTE: you cannot run this function if you have more than 4 columns in the middle (in between Date and Sessions for ex.)

-o	To run this function, you specify the data, and how you want your middle columns to be ordered.
+To run this function, you specify the data, and how you want your middle columns to be ordered.
 So orderHier(data, 2, 1, 3) means you want the second column after date to be the first level of the hierarchy

-o	Our example would look like this:
+Our example would look like this: